Ryvenay/AFP2/doc/functional_specification.md

 3. Seller shall take the necessary technical and organizational measures to prevent acquisition and modification data provided by the customer during registration and when ordering by unauthorized users.

+**Placing an order:**

+1. Orders for goods available in the online shop are made through the Order Page.

+2. Placing an order through Order Page is possible around the clock, every day of the week.
+Orders placed on weekdays will be implemented on an ongoing basis.
+Orders placed on Saturdays, Sundays and holidays will be implemented no earlier than the next business day.
+Users must accept that.

+3. An order shall be made after logging in to the store.
+In the absence of the customer registration in the online shop placing an order is not possible.

+4. Sending the order by the customer constitutes an offer submitted by the customer to the seller to enter into a contract of sale, in accordance with the regulations.

+5. After sending the order the customer receives confirmation of acceptance of his offer by electronic means (confirmation of the order), at the e-mail address indicated by the customer.
+After receiving above-mentioned acceptance agreement of sale is valid.

 ## Privacy and Cookie Policy

 **Obligation to EU privacy laws, it is our responsibility to inform users about how we handle their personal data.
 For this reason we will provide a Privacy Policy and a Cookie Policy for users to read.
 In the functional specification it will be explained in details.**